-- Full medical underwriting: this is where, at the point of application, the provider reviews your full medical history to decide whether there is anything they may exclude from the cover; or
+- Full medical underwriting: At the point of application, the provider reviews your full medical history to decide whether there is anything they may exclude from the cover; or

-- Moratorium underwriting: this is where, at the point of application, minimal information is required and the cover automatically excludes any condition for which you have seen a medical practitioner or received treatment in the last five years.
+- Moratorium underwriting: At the point of application, minimal information is required and the cover automatically excludes any condition for which you have seen a medical practitioner or received treatment in the last five years.
 The excluded condition may then be covered at a later date assuming no treatment or review has occurred within two years from when the policy commenced.

 Please note that all providers have general exclusions applied to their policies whereby they will not cover such things as cosmetic surgery, child birth or self-harm.
 Please see the provider’s Key Features Document for a full list of these general exclusions.